-Cllr Burgess attended the review meeting on 10 January and gave an update about each aspect of the Service Access Best Value Improvement Plan and how this satisfied the recommendation and associated 14 proposals contained in the topic review report.
-Members then deliberated and concluded that all the aspects of the Commission's recommendation and associated proposals had been satisfactorily taken forward or, where not, a satisfactory explanation had been provided; though Members had some concerns these related to issues that had became apparent subsequent to the review.
+Councillor Burgess attended the review meeting on 10 January and gave an update on each aspect of the Service Access Best Value Improvement Plan and how they satisfied the recommendation and 14 associated proposals contained in the topic review report.
+After considering the evidence provided by Councillor Burgess, the group concluded that most aspects of the Commission's recommendation and associated proposals had been satisfactorily taken forward and that where this had not been done a satisfactory explanation had been provided.
+Members did however have some concerns about issues that had become apparent after the review.